-Our register aims to regulate clinicians who meet our standards for the skills and training associated with their scope of practice, their behaviour and health.
-We also support employers to safely streamline their recruitment process, as well as monitor the ongoing professional conduct of their HPAC registered staff, both clinically, and, if applicable, as blue light drivers via the HPAC Blue Light Driver's register.
+The Health Practice Associates Council (HPAC) is the UK's regulator for ambulance clinicians below the grade of paramedic.
+Working with stakeholders accross the United Kingdom we seek to regulate clinicians who meet our standards for the skills and training associated with their scope of practice, their behaviour and health, in order to protect the public.
+We support employers to safely streamline their recruitment process, as well as monitor the ongoing professional conduct of their HPAC registered staff.

 Up to 30,000 face to face pre-hospital patient contacts per day in the UK by ambulance staff all wearing green uniforms.
 Did you know only 50% are regulated by satute.
 Whilst the vast majority of clincians are safe, patient centred, extremely caring individuals, sadly as in all areas, some do pose a real risk to patient and staff safety.